For strength, mobility or recovery sessions, these are the best exercise balls for home workouts in 2024.

 Here’s our pick of the best exercise balls

-Though its price is pretty eye-watering, if you can justify shelling out over £200 / $300 for the Technogym Wellness Ball Active Sitting, you’re getting – in our opinion – the best exercise ball money can buy.
+Though its price is pretty eye-watering, if you can justify the cost, the Technogym Wellness Ball Active Sitting is – in our opinion – the best exercise ball money can buy.
 It doubles as a posture-enhancing office chair too, so if you spend hours hunched over a laptop at home this will do your back and core no end of good.
 The fabric case enhances grip, support and durability so if you do take the plunge, rest assured it’s a ball that will out-perform the rest and last for many years.

 Other exercise ball recommendations